-What is chatbot?
+What is a chatbot?
 Why chatbots are important?
-Can I build chatbot from scratch or use some chatbot platform?
-What are best strategies for leveraging chatbots for business growth?
+Can I build a chatbot from scratch or use some chatbot platform?
+What are the best strategies for leveraging chatbots for business growth?

 In this comprehensive guide, we’ll show you how to deploy smart chatbots for your business to free-up yourself from monotonous and time-consuming tasks.
 And raise customer experience to the whole new level by providing immediate assistance to your existing customers, potential clients and of course window shoppers to spread the word around.